raycast/extensions/extensions/dock-tinker/README.md

-# Dock Manager
+# Dock Tinker

-Custom advanced preferences of Dock.
+Custom hidden preferences of Dock.
 Backup, restore and reset Dock state.

 **Have you ever unintentionally messed up the state of your Dock?** At least this happens to me a lot, especially when uninstalling apps, hate it